Take a historical tour through the college

-The entrance archway and tower were paid for by Mrs Disney Robinson in memory of her husband, the Revd Disney Robinson, formerly of St John’s College and Vicar of Woolley in Yorkshire.
+The entrance archway and tower were paid for by Mrs Frances Rebecca Robinson in memory of her husband, the Revd Disney Robinson, formerly of St John’s College and Vicar of Woolley in Yorkshire.
 The tower and what is now known as ‘A’ staircase had five sets of students’ rooms.
-Mrs Disney Robinson gave £1,000 for the building, in addition to a further £1,766 in railway stocks to the College’s general funds.
-There is a plaque commemorating the Disney Robinsons on the road side of the tower, surmounted by five coats of arms.
-Ridley did not possess its own coat of arms art this time, and the ones engraved on the tower are, l. to r., St John’s College (Mr Disney Robinson’s college); the Hodgson family (Mrs Disney Robinson’s family); Cambridge University; The Disney Robinson family; Bishop Nicholas Ridley.
+Frances Robinson gave £1,000 for the building, in addition to a further £1,766 in railway stocks to the College’s general funds.
+There is a plaque commemorating the Revd Disney Robinson on the road side of the tower, surmounted by five coats of arms.
+Ridley did not possess its own coat of arms art this time, and the ones engraved on the tower are, left to right, St John’s College (Disney Robinson’s college); the Hodgson family (Mrs Frances Rebecca Robinson’s family); Cambridge University; The Robinson family; Bishop Nicholas Ridley.

 The Dining Room

 The dining room block, designed by Charles Luck and built in 1882, included the dining hall, kitchens, common room and the Vice-Principal’s apartments.